-Another of the towns we can see from the house, high up on the side of the Appenines, glowing rosy with the setting sun, Cortona is the venue of long long views, a great Gelato and our favourite passeggiata by far.
+Another of the towns we can see from the house, high up on the side of the Apennines, is Cortona.
+Cortona is the venue of long long views, a great Gelato and our favourite passeggiata by far.

 Passeggiata = a stroll in town looking good.
 Typically after dinner.
 It’s quite a serious business, the chicer the town, the chicer the passeggiata.

-And Cortona is a chic spot indeed.
-Different to the towns in Siena – such as Sinalunga, Torrita di Siena, Montepulciano – which are built principally in the distinctive local red brick thus coloured by our famous Terre di Siena; the buildings lining Cortona’s elegant streets are more frequently plastered.
+And Cortona is a very chic spot indeed.
+In the province of Arezzo – and with a very different feel to the Sienese towns, the buildings lining Cortona’s elegant streets are more frequently plastered.
 Featuring more stone and particularly the lovely grey – blue Pietra Serena in their construction as well as endless peeling paint studies in the art of muted greys and aged pastel tones; inspiring for an artistic eye.
-A popular destination for Weddings, local and international.
-Perfectly photogenic, romantic even on a grey day a trip to Cortona is recommended to all of our guests – and especially to honeymooners looking for that perfect backdrop for stylish fotoricordi.
+Very photogenic, romantic even on a grey day, a trip to Cortona is recommended to all of our guests – and especially to honeymooners looking for that perfect backdrop for stylish fotoricordi.

 Yes, you can wear high shoes relatively comfortably here and that’s not true in many of our lovely hill towns… But bring flats for the hike to the top for the long long views….

-A firm favourite of the American visitor, promoted not only by the ‘Under the Tuscan Sun’ connection, but also by historic connections to the University of Georgia.
-An established history as a stylish destination hill town means Cortona is bristling with chic little artisan outlets – fashion, jewellery, leather, a wonderful hat shop, antiques, art, local ceramics, several very good bars, a lovely enoteca and plenty of top notch white table cloth dining.
-Oh yes, and a remarkable ice cream shop.
+A firm favourite of the American visitor, promoted not only by the ‘Under the Tuscan Sun’ connection, but also by historic connections to the University of Georgia, Cortona has established a reputation as a stylish hill town.
+Bristling with chic little artisan outlets – fashion, jewellery, leather, a wonderful hat shop, antiques, art, local ceramics, several very good bars, a lovely enoteca and plenty of top notch white tablecloth dining, and a remarkable ice cream shop.

-There’s a thriving artistic community here, it’s tangible.
-Not for no reason is Cortona the chosen location of Sting and Trudy Styler’s Tuscan Sun festival.
-Fashionable therefore; but not too busy being high-brow, here the feel is all about atmosphere.
-Passing an hour or two of an evening on the main street with a glass of wine and your loved one watching the world go by in Cortona is rather lovely.
+In Cortona the experience is all about atmosphere.
+Passing an hour or two of on the main street watching the world go by in Cortona is rather lovely.